 - Various negative keywords (keywords that were not relevant) to remove the noise: download, downloads, movie, video, mp3

-Keywords not yet Targeted
+4.2 Seek for Keywords Not yet Targeted

 The product category search of Keyword planner is a great way to find “untapped” niches.
 Just select the product category that your product fits in, or you can select a category similar to yours, that you believe it holds some potential customers and begin the analysis.